gkotian/gkotian.github.io/travels/_posts/2010-06-01-bookstore-buddies.md

 title: Bookstore Buddies
 categories:
 - Ecuador
-excerpt: Back in Quito, I went back to my regular hostel - the one that I kept coming back to.
-My usual bed in the dormitory was free, and I took it once again!
 ---

 Back in Quito, I went back to my regular hostel - the one that I [kept coming